 Each year, Hoosier parents entrust their children’s education to our teachers.
 Given that teachers have the tremendous responsibility of helping shape our children’s futures, it is imperative that we have great teachers and continue to support them.

-Due to a variety of reasons, Indiana, like many
+Due to a variety of reasons, Indiana, like ma

 During each legislative session, the Indiana Senate provides internship opportunities for college students, graduate students and recent college graduates.
-Throughout the legislative session, interns learn about Indiana’s current issues, network, practice leadership skills, develop their professional
+Throughout the legislative session, interns learn about Indiana’s current issues, network, practice leadership skills, de

 Indiana is known as the “Crossroads of America,” and we do our best to make sure our transportation infrastructure lives up to the name.